azuqua/jwt-redis-session/README.md

 This module supports a few initialization parameters that can be used to support several usage scenarios, including running any number of instances of this middleware module alongside each other.

 * **requestKey** - The key name on the request object used to identify the JWT session object.
 The default for this value is "session".
 This would interfere with a module such as [express-session](https://github.com/expressjs/session) so developers are free to modify this.
 * **requestArg** - The parameter name on the HTTP request that refers to the JWT.
-The middlware will look for this property in the query string, request body, and headers.
+The middleware will look for this property in the query string, request body, and headers.
 The header name will be derived from a camelBack representation of the property name.
 For example, if the requestArg is "accessToken" (the default) then this instance of the middlware will look for the header name "x-access-token".
 * **keyspace** - The prefix of the keys stored in redis.
 By default this is "sess:".
 * **secret** - The secret key used to encrypt token data.
 * **algorithm** - The hashing algorithm to use, the default is "HS256" (SHA-256).